 - Attention deficit hyperactivity disorder

 Since each of these conditions has different symptoms and effects on teens, they require specific treatments.
 In dual diagnosis treatment, trained therapists can determine the best methods of care.
 They even consider the teens’ interests so that they can design their treatments around them.
-This approach creates motivation for the teens to engage in activities and therapies.
+This approach creates motivation for teens to engage in activities and therapies.

 Dual Diagnosis Care at Destinations for Teens

 If your teen has an addiction and co-occurring illness, Destinations for Teens can provide quality care.
 We offer teen mental health treatment to ensure that your teen gets comprehensive help.
-Our dual diagnosis program focuses on his or her mental health before the substance use.
+Our dual diagnosis program focuses on his or her mental health before substance use.